Rsilva68/Assignment1/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the [GNU GENERAL PUBLIC LICENSE] License - see the LICENSE.md file for details